Juniper Berry

 Health Benefits

-- Traditionally used as diuretic support and to aid kidney and urinary tract function
+- Traditionally used in herbal medicine to support digestive health and kidney function

 Buying Guide